Insights from the Field: What Therapists Learned on Assignment

 “I learned to plan ahead at the beginning of each day.
 I learned to have most of what I needed ready and organized because when going from room to room, it made life easier to have it all prepared.
 I also learned about resiliency and how amazing the human body, and have watched people go from being in a coma to eventually walking, talking, and eating.” – Jennifer Martin M.S., CCC-SLP Clinical Director at Advanced

 “Outpatient in a hospital setting was the most exciting caseload I’ve probably ever had.
-I would work with a patient with Aphasia and my next patient would be a 4 year old who was working on strategies for stuttering…the most diverse and interesting setting by far!” – Maggie Keys M.S., CCC-SLP
+I would work with a patient with Aphasia and my next patient would be a 4-year-old who was working on strategies for stuttering…the most diverse and interesting setting by far!” – Maggie Keys M.S., CCC-SLP

 “Working in outpatient taught me to work closely with other therapists and looking at the patient as a whole.
-Working with a physical therapist or occupational therapist that were seeing the same patient as myself, helped me to look at them from many perspectives and not just within my SLP box.” – Jennifer Martin M.S., CCC-SLP
+Working with a physical therapist or occupational therapist that were seeing the same patient like myself, helped me to look at them from many perspectives and not just within my SLP box.” – Jennifer Martin M.S., CCC-SLP

 “I really expanded my understanding and skill set with dysphagia while working in SNFs.
 I also established some wonderful relationships with the residents. ” – Maggie Keys M.S., CCC-SLP

 “I learned to not take eating and drinking for granted.
 So many of my patients were drinking thickened water and eating foods that were pureed (and not intended to be served that way).
-I also learned that companionship and relationships are so important throughout life and this is not different for this population.
+I also learned that companionship and relationships are so important throughout life and this is no different for this population.
 Many of my patients just wanted someone to talk to and that would change their whole outlook.” – Jennifer Martin M.S., CCC-SLP

 There you have it.
 A glimpse into the valuable learnings that come with the diverse setting opportunities travel therapy offers.
 Whether you choose to work in a school, special education, or home health environment, you’ll end your assignment having changed your career (and life) for the better.